 Have you ever searched for stress reduction activities to stay fresh, healthy, energetic, and perform your work efficiently?
-It is critical to reducing stress to perform your activities efficiently because feeling anxious and stressed at work can cause negative physical and emotional health effects.
+It is critical to reduce stress to perform your activities efficiently because feeling anxious and stressed at work can cause negative physical and emotional health effects.
 Stress triggers physiological responses that alternate functions of the nervous, immune, endocrine, and cardiovascular systems such as an increased level of circulating inflammatory factors, elevated cortisol levels, increased heart rate, and blood pressure (Van Der Zwan et al., 2015).
 Numerous stress reduction activities activate your body’s natural relaxation response.
 The Natural relaxation response is a state of complete rest that slows your breathing and heart rate, lowers your blood pressure, puts the brakes on stress, and brings your body and mind back into balance.
 The Natural relaxation response can be achieved by practicing different activities such as deep breathing, progressive muscle relaxation, visualization, rhythmic exercise, body scan meditation, and various types of yoga.

 The best activity is the one that resonates with you, fits your lifestyle, and focuses your mind to allow a relaxation response.
 The selection of the best activity can be done by some trial-and-error method and its regular practice can help reduce stress and anxiety, boost energy and mood, improve sleep, and improve overall health and wellbeing.

 Deep breathing is a simple and easy stress reduction activity.
 It is practiced by following some steps: